MicrosoftDocs/ai-builder/ai-builder-docs/use-a-prompt-to-read-document-identity.md

 ## Try it out

-Before you try out the solution, you need to select your canvas app.

 1. On the left navigation pane, select **Tables**.
 You should have a table called **Table document identity**.
 1. On the left navigation pane, select **...
 More** > **AI hub** > **Prompts** > **My Prompts**.
 You should have a prompt called **Document identity reader**.